nionyn/Reddit-JSON-Scraper/README.md

 Simple script to retrieve subreddit frontpages in JSON format
+## Execution
+Run file subreddit_frontpages.py

 ## Configuration
 The following variables in the config.py are editable,